C668; Short form: FECPS

 *Tuition Fees are per year unless otherwise stated.

-Nursing (Adult) Undergraduate , BSc (Hons) - Pre-registration, Full-time
+Nursing with registered Nurse (Adult) Undergraduate , BSc (Hons) - Pre-registration, Full-time

-Nursing (Children) Undergraduate , BSc (Hons) - Pre-registration, Full-time
+Nursing with registered Nurse (Children and Young People) Undergraduate , BSc (Hons) - Pre-registration, Full-time

-Nursing (Mental Health) Undergraduate , BSc (Hons) - Pre-registration, Full-time
+Nursing with registered Nurse (Mental Health) Undergraduate , BSc (Hons) - Pre-registration, Full-time

 Sexual Health Studies Undergraduate , BSc (Hons), Full-time and Part-time

 Counselling courses at UCLan have the benefit of three specialist teaching rooms incorporating up-to-date multimedia systems with recording equipment, in addition to a specialist recording studio and editing suite.
 We also have an increasingly large number of books and journals that are available on-line as e-books and e-journals.